surniaulula/wpsso/readme.txt

 **WPSSO creates *complete* and *accurate* meta tags and Schema markup:**

-Including hashtags, image SEO, video SEO, e-commerce product SEO, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.
+Including description hashtags, complete image SEO, complete video SEO, complete and extensive e-commerce product SEO, author profile / authorship, co-authors, publisher information, aggregate and ratings, reviews, event details, recipe information, and much, much more &mdash; all from your *existing* content.

-**WPSSO offers special optimization features for Pinterest:**

-Providing an image for the Pin It button, excluding non-relevant images, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.

 **WPSSO includes advanced *quality control* features and options:**

 Checking minimum / maximum image dimensions and aspect ratios, verifying the front-end webpage for duplicate meta tags, showing notices for missing and required images, along with theme header template validation.

+**WPSSO offers special optimization features for Pinterest:**

+Providing a specific image for the website and web browser Pin It button, excluding non-relevant images from being detected by Pinterest, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.

 **WPSSO can enhance and integrate with your favorite SEO plugin!**